Rafiul29/Ansible-Documentation/README.md

 root ALL = (ALL)    ALL
 ansible ALL=(ALL)   NOPASSWD: ALL
 ```
-Now go to ansible server and they to install httpd package as a ansible user
+Now go to ansible server and then to install httpd package as a ansible user
 ```sh
 sudo yum install httpd -y
 ```